Last Updated on May 5, 2021 by Red Nomad OZ

-As the first gusts of wind preceding the approaching storm front blew in, the sea spray hits ratcheted up a notch as we turned for the open sea in a tactical manoeuvre (AND a clever way to monitor the effects of seasickness) to bring the twitchers* on board AND the rest of us face to beak with the original riders of the storm.
+As the first gusts of wind preceding the approaching storm front blew in, the sea spray hits ratcheted up a notch.
+We turned for the open sea – a VERY clever way to monitor the effects of seasickness.
+It was also a good tactical manoeuvre to bring the twitchers* on board, and the rest of us face to beak with the original riders of the storm.

 It worked.
 Even though I have no photos to prove it.

-In a ‘lifer’ thrill for twitcher Pilchard (although an amazing experience for us non-birdwatchers too) a flock of Bullers Albatross (Thalassarche bulleri) riding the storm front swooped around us, gliding in the currents while feeding all around.
-Spending most of its 30-odd year life span on the wing over a 16,000,000 km² range, these Albatross land to mate and nest in a 4 km² range in New Zealand (thank you Wikipedia!).
+An amazing experience for non-birdwatchers and bird-watchers alike, a flock of Bullers Albatross (Thalassarche bulleri) riding the storm front swooped around us, gliding in the currents while feeding all around.
+Spending most of a 30-odd year life span on the wing over a 16,000,000 km² range, these Albatross land to mate and nest in a 4 km² range in New Zealand.
+Thank you Wikipedia!

-As the sky turned to lead above, we returned to the relative shelter of the coastline (Jurassic Dolerite never looked so good!) and another thunder ride thrill between the rocky spire of The Monument and the cliffs before leaving the drenching sea spray behind and heading to the harbour.
+As the sky turned to lead above, we returned to the relative shelter of the coastline – Jurassic Dolerite never looked so good!
+After another thunder ride thrill between the rocky spire of The Monument and the cliffs we left the drenching sea spray behind and headed for harbour.
 Had our 2½ hours already passed?
 Unbelievable!!